TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ::::::

-At the end of this section we will analyze whether an $LU$-decomposition if it exists, is unique.
+At the end of this section we will analyze whether an $LU$ decomposition if it exists, is unique.
 To answer that question we need the following properties of lower as well as upper triangular matrices.

 ::::::{prf:proposition}